What kind of holidays do you offer?

 If you are not a British or Irish citizen please check the passport and visa regulations for the countries you want to visit or travel through.
 Holders of non-EEC passports require a visa to visit France – this can take six weeks to obtain from the French Consulate.
 Please don’t forget to bring your driving licence.

-You will also be required to print off your holiday voucher and present this to the campsite.
-The voucher will be sent via email 4-5 weeks prior to departure.
+You will also be required to present your holiday voucher at the campsite.
+The voucher will be sent via email 6 weeks prior to departure, and can either be printed and shown, or alternatively you can show this via your mobile phone or tablet.

 What advice is there regarding health cards?